 When should I see a doctor?

-See your doctor if you think you or a family member may have Zika virus, especially if you have recently traveled to an area where there's an ongoing outbreak.
-The CDC has blood tests to look for Zika virus or similar diseases such as dengue or chikungunya viruses, which are spread by the same type of mosquitoes.
+See your doctor if you think you or a family member may have the Zika virus, especially if you have recently traveled to an area where there's an ongoing outbreak.
+The CDC has blood tests to look for the Zika virus or similar viruses such as dengue or chikungunya viruses, which are spread by the same type of mosquitoes.

 See more Expert Answers

 - Ventura CV, et al. Zika virus in Brazil and macular atrophy in a child with microcephaly.
 The Lancet.
 2016;387:228.

 - Melo O, et al. Zika virus intrauterine infection causes fetal brain abnormality and microcephaly: Tip of the iceberg?
 Ultrasound in Obstetrics & Gynecology.
 2016;47:6.

 - Longo DL, et al., eds.
 Arthropod-borne and rodent-borne virus infections.
 In: Harrison's Principles of Internal Medicine.
 19th ed.
 New York, N.Y.: McGraw-Hill Education; 2015. http://accessmedicine.com.
 Accessed Jan.
 15, 2016.

 - Zika virus.
 Centers for Disease Control and Prevention. http://www.cdc.gov/zika/.
 Accessed Jan.
 15, 2016.